Meet the East Yard Team

-Jan Victor Andasan was born in the Philippines until he emigrated in 1997 to Long Beach.
-He lived there for about five years where he attended Daniel Webster Elementary.
-He moved to Carson in the South Bay area where he got involved with student organizing against the use of alcohol, tobacco, and other drugs.
-He went to the University of California where he got a Bachelor in Arts in Asian American Studies with a concentration in Pilipin@ Studies.
-During his tenure at UCLA, he was involved with organizing students of color, LGBTQ issues, and various issues affecting underrepresented communities.
-He worked on the affordability, accessibility, and quality of higher education.
-He has a passion for addressing social justice issues
+Jan Victor Andasan (Siya/They/Them/Theirs) was born in the Philippines until they emigrated in 1997 to Long Beach.
+They lived there for about five years where they attended Daniel Webster Elementary.
+They moved to Carson in the South Bay area where they got involved with student organizing against the use of alcohol, tobacco, and other drugs.
+They went to the University of California where they got a Bachelor of Arts in Asian American Studies with a concentration in Pilipin@ Studies.
+During their tenure at UCLA, they were involved with organizing students of color, LGBTQ issues, and various issues affecting underrepresented communities.
+They worked on the affordability, accessibility, and quality of higher education.
+Jan has a passion for addressing social justice issues.

 mark!
-Lopez comes from a family with a long history of activism.
-He was raised in the Madres del Este de Los Angeles Santa Isabel (Mothers of East LA Santa Isabel – MELASI), an organization co-founded by his grandparents, Juana Beatriz Gutierrez and Ricardo Gutierrez.
+Lopez (He/Him/His) comes from a family with a long history of activism.
+He was raised in the Madres del Este de Los Angeles Santa Isabel (Mothers of East LA Santa Isabel – MELASI), an organization co-founded by his grandparents, Juana Beatriz Gutierrez, and Ricardo Gutierrez.
 This set his trajectory as a community activist.
-He has engaged in a wide array of student activism at UC Santa Cruz where he earned his B.A. in Environmental Studies, and taught university courses at UC Santa Cruz, Cal State Northridge, and UCLA Extension. mark! earned his M.A. from the Chican@ Studies Department at Cal State Northridge, where he completed his Masters thesis titled The Fire: Decolonizing “Environmental Justice.” mark! joined East Yard Communities for Environmental Justice as a member three years before joining the staff.
-After serving as Lead Organizer for East Yard Communities and Co-Director with EYCEJ Co-Founder Angelo Logan, mark! is now the Executive Director for over 6 years.
+He engaged in a wide array of student activism at UC Santa Cruz where he earned his B.A. in Environmental Studies and taught university courses at UC Santa Cruz, Cal State Northridge, and UCLA Extension. mark! earned his M.A. from the Chican@ Studies Department at Cal State Northridge, where he completed his Master’s thesis titled The Fire: Decolonizing “Environmental Justice.” mark! joined East Yard Communities for Environmental Justice as a member three years before joining the staff.
+After serving as Lead Organizer for East Yard Communities and Co-Director with EYCEJ Co-Founder Angelo Logan, mark! served as the Executive Director for over 6 years.
 He is now serving as Eastside Community Organizer & Special Projects Coordinator.
-He organizes in the area where he was born, raised and continues to live. mark! is the 2017 North American Recipient of the Goldman Environmental Prize.
+He organizes in the area where he was born, raised, and continues to live. mark! is the 2017 North American Recipient of the Goldman Environmental Prize.

 Taylor (she/they) calls Long Beach home, where she was born and raised, and continues to deepen her roots.
-Having had an incredibly gracious grandmother as an example, and being raised in an under-resourced community, she has been involved in social justice movements since the age of 15.
-She has organized for quality and affordable education, as well as homeless rights.
-With the guidance and support of Great Leap and EndOil, Taylor, along with four other community members, co-wrote and performed a theater play called ‘The Air We Breathe’, which chronicled what it’s like living in Long Beach and dealing with air pollution.
+Having had an incredibly gracious grandmother as an example, and being raised in an under-resourced community, she has been involved in various community-based efforts since the age of 15.
+She has supported organizing for quality and affordable education, as well as worked with folks experiencing homelessness.
+With the guidance and support of Great Leap and EndOil, Taylor, along with four other community members, co-wrote and performed a theater play called ‘The Air We Breathe’ in 2013, which chronicled what it’s like living in Long Beach and dealing with air pollution.
 She began her journey with EYCEJ as a member shortly thereafter, eventually becoming an intern before transitioning into a staff role.
 Taylor aims to combine art, sustainability, compassion, and social justice into a movement of love.
-She is currently earning her B.A. in Human Development at CSULB.
+Taylor was EYCEJ’s Research and Policy Analyst but now serves as a Co-Director.